-MobileMark 2018 produces a battery life rating and will also produce a performance qualification rating.
-Each scenario will also report a performance rating which is given as a secondary result to the overall MobileMark 2018 battery life and performance qualification ratings.
+MobileMark 2018 produces a battery life rating and a performance qualification rating.
+Each scenario will also report a scenario rating which is given as a secondary result to the overall MobileMark 2018 battery life and performance qualification ratings.

 Battery Life Rating